By Atom | Apr 24, 2023, 9:51 AM

 The deadline for submitting the form is 30th October 2023.

 Your son will take the Dulwich College entrance exam on Friday 8th December 2023.
 This consists of three parts, lasting about 2 hours in total.
 There will be breaks between the tests.

-Problem-solving: Children will be tested on their ability to solve problems, form connections and think creatively through interactive puzzles and creative comprehension
+Part 2 is a problem-solving exercise.
+Children will be tested on their ability to solve problems, form connections and think creatively through interactive puzzles and creative comprehension.

 The third part of the entrance exam will be a handwritten creative writing task, lasting around 20 minutes in total (including 5 minutes for planning).
 Your child will have a choice of prompts.